White Rabbit (Marvel Comics): Fictional character biography

 Much later, she resurfaced, plotting to get her revenge on Frog-Man.
 She allied herself with the Walrus, but they were defeated by Spider-Man, Frog-Man, and Frog-Man's father, Leap-Frog.
 Ditching the Walrus, she popped up again later with two new villains, Mad Hatter and Dormouse, though they were both actually hired actors, as no other supervillains would work with the White Rabbit.
 She formed a new plan by capturing Grizzly and Gibbon and ransoming them for one billion dollars in gold.
 She also created several genetically-altered rabbits, who were ready to eat Grizzly and Gibbon.
 The Mayor, however, only offered the White Rabbit $2.50, which caused her to fly into a rage and raise the ransom to five billion dollars (this time the Rabbit demanded that the ransom be paid entirely in quarters), but Spider-Man, under the alias of the Bombastic Bag-Man - as he was currently wanted for murder as Spider-Man thanks to the machinations of Norman Osborn, he was forced to use an alternative costume and lacked the time to get any of his other new costumes infiltrated the White Rabbit's hideout and battled her giant rabbit robot.
 She was then knocked out by Grizzly (who claimed he did it so he would not be accused of being sexist).
 He and his partner had escaped, remembering Gibbon's natural affinity with the Animal Kingdom and thus taming the GM Rabbits.

 White Rabbit was later seen at an auction in which the Venom Symbiote and Scorpion suit was sold.
 She tried to rob another bank, but was interrupted by Grizzly.
 However, she escaped and the police arrested Grizzly by mistake.

 In the limited series Claws, the White Rabbit, her outfit modified (now more than ever resembling a Playboy Bunny), became romantically involved with Arcade, a man with a dedication for drama and who controls 'Murderworlds', where people are killed off in carnivalesque ways.
 They go after Wolverine and the Black Cat.
 The two heroes manage to defeat Arcade and the White Rabbit.
 They are dropped off in the Savage Land, a prehistoric land hidden deep in the Antarctic.
 The White Rabbit became queen of a group of tribal warriors.

-During the Dark Reign storyline, White Rabbit appears as a member of the Hood's gang.
-She is part of a sub-group of said gang that attacks Mister Negative.
-The motive is because he will not hand over his control of the criminal underworld in New York's 'Chinatown'.